Accelerating net zero emission mining in Western Australia

 The Minister also announced support for small and medium businesses in the mining equipment, technology and services (METS) sector to enhance their innovation credentials and contribute to the Challenge, through CSIRO’s ‘Innovate to Grow’ program.

 MRIWA is working in partnership with CSIRO and ed-tech start-up Practera to offer up to 25 places in the free, online learning program commencing in July 2021.

 On completion of the program, eligible participants can apply to MRIWA for small grants to co-fund the research proposals they develop through the program.

-Find out more about the Challenge and related initiatives.
+Find out more about the Focus Area and related initiatives.

 Read the Minister’s announcement.